 Gold Crest Caryopteris features dainty cymes of royal blue flowers along the branches from late summer to mid fall.
 The flowers are excellent for cutting.
-It has attractive gold foliage with hints of light green throughout the season.
+It has attractive gold foliage with hints of light green.
 The fuzzy oval leaves are highly ornamental but do not develop any appreciable fall color.
-The fruit is not ornamentally significant.
 The brick red stems can be quite attractive.

 Gold Crest Caryopteris is an open multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance shrub, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds, bees and butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Gold Crest Caryopteris is recommended for the following landscape applications;

 - Border Edging

 - Container Planting